AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{Best choice of orientation is parallel.} \figref{fig:parallel_vs_other_orientations} plots SLAM error as a function of LiDAR orientation (\figref{fig:lidar_orientation}) with respect to the direction of motion.
-A parallel orientation has lowest SLAM error (in \figref{fig:parallel_vs_other_orientations}, yaw 0$\degree$ corresponds to parallel and yaw 90$\degree$ to perpendicular), because it has highest overlap between successive frames; as yaw increases, overlap decreases, resulting in higher SLAM error (\secref{s:slam-phase}).
+\figref{fig:parallel_vs_other_orientations} plots SLAM error as a function of LiDAR orientation (\figref{fig:lidar_orientation}) with respect to the direction of motion.
+A parallel orientation has the lowest SLAM error (in \figref{fig:parallel_vs_other_orientations}, yaw 0$\degree$ is parallel and yaw 90$\degree$ is perpendicular), because it has the highest overlap between successive frames; as yaw increases, overlap decreases, resulting in higher SLAM error (\secref{s:slam-phase}).